Version 6 - 10/03/2026 - Add final relay details

 Assembly is adjacent to Candleston Car Park.

-The Start and Finish will be in sight of each other very close the this public car park.
+The Start and Finish will be in sight of each other, very close to this public car park.
 The spectator control is similarly close, but located to the north west of the car park.

 A4, Scale 1:10,000, 2.5m contours, for A courses and Mens B. 1:7,500, 2.5m contours, for C courses and Womens B, all subject to final controlling.